grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 User Authentication with PAM + Cyrus SASL
 -------------

 The first thing to do once Postfix is running is to prevent people from anonymously sending mail.
 SASL is the standard that Postfix will use to provide user authentication.
 There are two SASL implementations that are support by Postfix on Ubuntu by default, Dovecot and Cyrus.
 I will be setting up Cyrus SASL and configuring PAM to use a userdatabase in this section.
+PAM (Pluggable Authentication Modules) provides dynamic authentication support for Linux systems.

 First, PAM needs to be set up to handle SMTP authorization requests